Do you speak crypto? Here are some of the crypto terms and phrases you should know to help you enter the world of crypto with confidence

 A place to store your cryptocurrency.
 Wallets can be “hot” (online, easy access) or cold (offline, less vulnerable to hacking).

-Learn more about the AKTIO coin
+About the AKTIO coin

 We’re adding new features